polly-code/polly-code.github.io/_posts/2024-09-14-quantization_of_neural_networks.md

 Prediction of FP16 model is 2, ground truth is 2
 ```

-## Real world example
+## Real-world example

-Example above is small and simple, ideal to grasp a concept.
-In the daily life we are dealing with much larger models.
+The example above is small and simple, ideal for grasping a concept.
+In daily life, we are dealing with much larger models.
 Let's consider a BLIP model `Salesforce/blip2-opt-2.7b` from Hugging Face, [link](https://huggingface.co/Salesforce/blip2-opt-2.7b).

-Let's get hands dirty and test it to FP16.
+Let's get our hands dirty and test it to FP16.

 ```python
 model = Blip2ForConditionalGeneration.from_pretrained("Salesforce/blip2-opt-2.7b",